hquin20/SYE/README.md

 | Nebraska       | 2013 |         7.9 |        86 |    1.20e+07 | PASS   |
 | Now You See Me | 2013 |         7.3 |        50 |    7.50e+07 | FAIL   |

-The code manual for the TidyTuesday repository:
+The code manual for the TidyTuesday data:

 - **year**: release year